ronnakamoto/orma/README.md

   <p><em>Your Second Brain, Powered by AI</em></p>
 </div>

-Orma is a powerful browser extension that serves as your digital memory companion, using advanced AI to help you remember, understand, and connect information from your web browsing experience.
+Orma(ഓര്‍മ്മ means "Memory" in Malayalam) is a powerful browser extension that serves as your digital memory companion, using advanced AI leveraging Chrome's built-in AI(Google Nano) to help you remember, understand, and connect information from your web browsing experience.

 ## Features